winstvn/bgone/README.md

 # bgone 🤖
-A Discord bot to remove background images from images implemented in Python
+A Discord bot for removing the background from images using the [remove.bg API](https://www.remove.bg/api)

 ## Usage
 1. Install the required libraries using pip